benjvmin/BenjaminTaylorPortfolio/README.md

 * Existing user familiarity
 * Save time not writing @fontface declarations

-Native system fonts are also great for consumption of content due to the familiarity already established by their existing hardware device.
+Native system fonts are also great for consumption of content due to the familiarity already established by the relationship between the user and their existing hardware device.
 Given these benefits in exchange for sacrificing a little bit of design identity were more than enough for me to consider using this at the very least a backup font selection moving forward with future projects.

 ## Fully Featured Blog